Supreme Court won't hear appeal to restore Alabama abortion law

 The state said its law would affect only a small number of abortions, because more than 90 percent of abortions in Alabama were performed before 15 weeks of pregnancy.
 But opponents of the law said it would ban the only outpatient abortion method available in the state starting at 15 weeks.

-"Restrictions like these have nothing to do with medicine, and everything to do with politicians trying to interfere in a patient’s decision and their doctor’s recommendation," said Leana Wen, president of Planned Parenthood Federation of America.
+"Restrictions like these have nothing to do with medicine, and everything to do with politicians trying to interfere in a patient’s decision and their doctor’s recommendation," Leana Wen, president of Planned Parenthood Federation of America, said.
 "This would prevent doctors from providing patients with the best possible care, and could be dangerous."

 Justice Clarence Thomas said he agreed with the Supreme Court's decision not to hear the case.
 But he said the court's test for evaluating abortion restrictions — whether they would be an "undue burden" on a woman's right to choose — is "demonstrably erroneous," adding, "We cannot continue blinking the reality of what this court has wrought."